 <p>{{ summary }}</p>

-This ensures that the summary is based on the rendered HTML and does not contain any formatting tags, only retaining plain text, and controlling the length.
+This ensures that the abstract is based on the rendered HTML and does not contain any formatting tags, only retaining plain text and controlling the length.

-3. If I want to preserve some HTML tags (such as<strong>), but remove other tags (such as<img>), what should I do?Markdown itself does not directly handle “
+3. If I want to preserve certain HTML tags (such as<strong>), but remove other tags (such as<img>), how should I operate?Markdown itself does not directly handle “